tony-josi-aws/STM32F439ZI_FreeRTOS_TCP_CLI/readme.md

 # FreeRTOS Kernel + TCP/IP Stack CLI

-This project is a demo integration of the FreeRTOS Kernel and the FreeRTOS + TCP/IP (IPv4 for now) stack with FreeRTOS CLI over UDP on the STM32F439ZI NUCLEO board.
+This project is a demo integration of the FreeRTOS Kernel and the FreeRTOS + TCP/IP (IPv4 for now) stack with FreeRTOS CLI over UDP/TCP on the STM32F439ZI NUCLEO board.

 ## Using CubeMX or .ioc file in the project